mlipcz/kidsmathquiz/README.md

 Question can be
 * Randomly generated as sums or products within a certain range, i.e. up to 30
-* Custom defined, e.g. what's the capital of Switzerland?
+* Custom defined, e.g. what's the capital city of Switzerland?

 An answer has to be given within 5 seconds (settable).
 A timeout is a bad answer.
 Option: only the fastest user gets a point (or an extra point).